 Software failures are nothing new, and certainly the Iowa app glitches got out sized attention compared to the actual consequences they created.
 A simple Google search on "costliest software failures" bring up this delightful list with $1B UK child support system screw up, $125M Mars mission lost, and 42,000 pieces of luggage that didn't get on the right airplane at Heathrow.
 Now those are consequences.

 Software is hard, it's always been hard, and it will stay hard for the foreseeable future.
-To borrow from an old joke, a man has a problem, so he decides to write some code.
+How to modernize modern systems?
+Lots of options but to borrow from an old joke, a man has a problem, so he decides to write some code.
 Now he has two problems.
 Just like the IDP.